JayeshNarkar/JayeshNarkar/README.md

 Hey🕴, My name is Jayesh Narkar
 ==============================

-I'm a beginner fullstack developer currently specializing in react and in future will be learning next and other frameworks too!
+I'm a beginner fullstack developer currently specializing in MERN and in future wishing to learn more framework too!

 ## Let's Connect
 Feel free to reach out to me for any exciting opportunities, collaborations, or just a chat.
 Looking forward to growing and learning with the GitHub community!